Federal Judge Has Blocked Texas Fetal Burial Law

 "The state of Texas is relentless, but so are we in terms of advocating for the rights of Texas women," Molly Duane, a staff attorney for the Center for Reproductive Rights, one of the groups that filed the lawsuit, told NPR.

-She noted the Center for Reproductive rights along with a coalition of other organizations have challenged dozens of medically unnecessary abortion restrictions that have been on the books for years.
+She noted that the Center for Reproductive rights along with a coalition of other organizations has challenged dozens of medically unnecessary abortion restrictions that have been on the books for years.
 Among them, a 24-hour mandatory delay, a forced ultrasound law and a parental consent requirement.